elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_api.md

 # Phoenix API

 We now have players for our gaming platform, but we don't have any games yet.
-We're going to create an Elm application for our front-end.
+We're going to create an Elm application for our front-end that will display our list of games.
 But before we get to that, we'll need to create the back-end JSON API.

 ## Generating the JSON API

 Let's create an endpoint for our games.
-We want them to have fields for the game's `title`, `description`, and `author_id`.
+We want each game to have fields for `title`, `description`, and `author_id`.
 We can also add other fields later, but this will be a good start.

 We'll run the Phoenix generator from the Terminal to get started: